subscribeddotdev/subscribed/README.md

 task logs
 ```

-That alone should be enough to boot up the app in development inside docker with live-reloading enabled.
+That alone should be enough to boot up the app in development inside a docker container with live-reloading enabled.